A BRIEF HISTORY OF SENEGAL

 By Tim Lambert

-The first human beings in Senegal were hunters but by about 3,000 BC they had learned to farm.
-About 500 BC knowledge of how to make iron tools reached west Africa.
+The first human beings in Senegal were hunters but by about 3,000 BCE they had learned to farm.
+About 500 BCE knowledge of how to make iron tools reached West Africa.
 By 500 AD a sophisticated society arose in Senegal capable of building stone circles.
 Towns and trade flourished.
-In the 13th century the Empire of Mali included much of western Africa including Senegal.
-However the power of Mali declined in the 15th century and Senegal broke up into small kingdoms.
+In the 13th century, the Empire of Mali included much of western Africa including Senegal.
+However, the power of Mali declined in the 15th century and Senegal broke up into small kingdoms.

 During the 18th century the slave trade flourished.
 Europeans persuaded Africans from the coast to attack neighboring tribes and take captives.
 The captives were exchanged for goods like guns and cloth.
 They were then shipped across the Atlantic in appalling conditions.
 However the British banned the slave trade in 1807.